cbfinn/gps/docs/faq.md

 Caffe provides a straight-forward interface in python that makes it easy to define, train, and deploy simple architectures.

-We plan to add support for TensorFlow to enable training more flexible network architectures.
+We recently added support for TensorFlow to enable training more flexible network architectures.

 **How can I find more details on the algorithms implemented in this codebase?**